 Note that the sense of the term idealism here is not that of striving toward perfection, but the metaphysical one that states briefly that there is no reality other than what one perceives.

 Is it far-fetched to impute a Borgesian reference to Nolan?
 I think not.
 First, the director said in an interview:⁴

 […] I started thinking about the narrative freedoms that authors had enjoyed for centuries and it seemed to me that filmmakers should enjoy those freedoms as well.

 When you think “narrative freedoms”, you have to think of the avant-garde, where Borges’ influence is widespread.
 But if that isn’t compelling enough, consider that Memoriam is but an inversion of “Funes the Memorious” (“Funes el memorioso”).
 And just as the Protagonist and other characters do in Tenet, Borges meets an older version of himself in a spatial-temporal anomaly in “The Other” (“El otro”) in a way that nullifies time itself.⁵

 More directly, in “Tlön”, there is a discussion of the various metaphysical doctrines on the fictitious planet of the same name:⁶

 One of the schools of Tlön goes so far as to negate time: it reasons that the present is indefinite, that the future has no reality other than as a present memory.
 Another school declares that all time has already transpired and that our life is only the crepuscular and no doubt falsified and mutilated memory or reflection of an irrecoverable process.

 Not only do these statements turn our perceptions of time on their heads, but the last sentence connects directly to the password given in the opening minutes of Tenet: “We live in a twilight world.”
-Twilight, of course, having a dual meaning as the beginning of the day or the end of it, but this metaphysical concept from Tlön, which Nolan nearly plagiarizes, is that we are actually permanently frozen in this temporal condition.
+Twilight, of course, having a dual meaning as the beginning of the day and the end of it.
+But also this metaphysical concept from Tlön, which Nolan nearly plagiarizes, is that we are actually permanently frozen in the temporal condition of twilight.